axelerant/engg-handbook/content/docs/how-we-work/baseline/_index.md

 * For Axelerant, it supports scalability by establishing a robust foundation, ensures compliance and security by adhering to regulatory and security requirements, and promotes continuous improvement through ongoing evaluation and optimization.

-At this time, this baseline is standardized for our support projects but will eventually also apply to our managed projects.
+At this time, this baseline is standardized for our projects in CDM but will eventually also apply to our managed projects.

 ## Git Workflow and Health